 Kids are pretty cute, right?
 Maybe not so much if you've ever watched one pick his nose and eat a booger — that chubby finger emerging with a treasure, quickly inspected and (ewww) shoved right into his mouth.
 Why do they do this?

-If someone told you that oodles of arachnids are jumping (and mating) all over your eyelashes, you might be inclined to laugh it off.
-That sounds more like a scene from a horror movie than a scientific reality, right?
-Right?
+If someone told you that oodles of arachnids are jumping (and mating) on your eyelashes, you might be inclined to laugh it off.
+But it's true.
+Mites are happily living all over your face.
+What are they doing there anyway?

 You probably don't give much thought to eye boogers, except maybe when you wipe them away.
 But you're about to learn a lot more about them (and while you're reading, you'll probably check your eyes for crud a few times).